 With that, here are the nine steps we took to book our cross-country flights for free.

 Step 1: Research flights, airports, and airlines that service our destination

 The first rule of travel rewards booking is to remain flexible with time and airports.
 This will help you find the best deals.

 The Washington D.C. area has three sizable airports.
-We looked at each local airport to see which ones had direct flights to northern California.
+We looked at each local airport and various airlines including Southwest, Spirit Airlines, and Alaska Air, to see which ones had direct flights to northern California.

 Any of our three local airports work for us, but D.C.
 Washington National (DCA) is the closest.
 Unfortunately, a suitable flight wasn’t available.

 So we switched our focus to Dulles International.
 We found that United Airlines has multiple flights to San Francisco, many of them direct.
 But our desired destination airport Oakland (OAK).
 Oakland had limited direct options.
 With three kids, direct flights were a strong preference for us.

 United Airlines from IAD to SFO became our best flight option, so we targeted United bonuses from then on.

 Step 2: Target cards and rewards that award points to the corresponding airline

 Through the information and resources I had access to the course, I was able to find travel rewards bonuses for United Airlines.
 Some were directly related to the United MilagePlus program.
 Others were transferable rewards (rewards that work for multiple airlines and hotels).
 These cards became my top priority.